TollefsonJ/my_website/content/_index.md

 # Bio

 I am a Postdoctoral Fellow at the Mansueto Institute for Urban Innovation and the Department of Sociology at the University of Chicago.
-My research uses computational, spatial, quantitative, and historical methods to investigate pressing social-environmental questions, with a focus on inequality, urbanization, environmental justice, and climate change.
+My research uses computational, spatial, quantitative, and historical methods to investigate pressing sociological questions, with a focus on inequality, urbanization, environmental justice, and climate change.
 I also examine related questions from a science and society perspective, drawing on mixed methods approaches alongside computational and network analysis techniques.

 &nbsp; \+  e-mail: [tollefson@uchicago.edu](mailto:tollefson@uchicago.edu)